franks42/cljs-uuid-utils/README.md

 ## License

-Copyright (C) 2012 Frank Siebenlist
+Copyright (C) 2012 Frank Siebenlist and Lucas Bradstreet

 Distributed under the Eclipse Public License, the same as Clojure.